smritikarn07/Algorithmic-Trading-using-IEX-CLOUD-API/README.md

 * **Low-quality momentum stocks** are ones that does not show any momentum for a long time.

-High-quality momentum stocks are  preferred because low-quality momentum can often be caused by short-term news that is unlikely to be repeated in the future.
+High-quality momentum stocks are  preferred because low-quality momentum can often be caused by short-term news that is likely to be repeated in the future.

 * To identify HQM, the strategy selects stocks from the highest percentiles of:
   * 1-month price returns